DETAILED ACTION

 It would have been prima facie obvious to one having ordinary skill in the art, before the effective filing date of the instant application, to have modified the method of Tsao, who teaches co-amplification of targets and target-associated molecules, to include fluorescently labeled primers for co-amplification to generate a labeled co-amplification mixture, as taught by Holck.
 One would be motivated to do so given that Holck teaches that inclusion of fluorescent primers allows the differentiation of fragments through capillary electrophoresis and couples it with fluorescent detection for “high resolution of fragments, high sensitivity and high-throughput capabilities” and “easy identification of amplicons even when the sizes of PCR fragments are almost identical”.
 One would have a reasonable expectation of success given that Tsao teaches that their method is compatible with capillary electrophoresis (paragraph [0068]).
 Additionally, Holck teaches that any qualitative PCR approach can easily incorporate the fluorescently labeled primers without changing the primer sets themselves and requires no additional steps be added to the traditional qualitative PCR methodologies (pg 952, col 1 last paragraph into col 2 first paragraph).

-Claims 58-59 and 71-72: Tsao teaches that the variation region includes an insertion of base pairs with a of length 1 base pair.
+Claims 58-59 and 71-72: Tsao teaches that the variation region includes an insertion of base pairs with a length of 1 base pair.
 Tsao also teaches that the variation region includes a deletion of base pairs with a length of 1 base pairs (“variation regions with one or more insertions…or one or more deletions”, paragraph [0078]).
 Tsao specifically exemplifies a variation region that is a deletion of 3 base pairs (paragraph [0079]).

 Claims 60 and 73: Tsao teaches a respective variation region of a spike-in molecule is in the center of a respective amplicon of the spike-in molecule (Figures 2 and 3).